During the 1870s, women’s clothing became increasingly complex, colorful, and restrictive, while menswear was marked by an industrious sobriety.

 “As the epitome of a ‘princess’ her clever clothing choices meant that she was both regal as the event required, or through a general conformity of style she made herself more available as a public figure in a way that Victoria had ceased to be.”

 In 1871, a tailoring trade journal observed, “Gentlemen dress as quietly as it is possible to do and there are no extremes in dress” (Shrimpton 35).
 Indeed, menswear in the 1870s was marked by sobriety and understated style.
-The overall silhouette slimmed a bit from the boxy, oversized jackets of the 1860s.
+The overall silhouette slimmed a bit from the boxy, oversized jackets of the 1860s (Fig. 1).
 Shirts became plain, no longer pleated and heavily starched, which only underscored the crisp, clean line (Tortora 401).
 Men cropped their hair shorter than earlier years, and wore it neatly parted.
-A clean-shaven face was rare; full “muttonchop” whiskers or trim mustaches were the mode.
+A clean-shaven face was rare; full “muttonchop” whiskers or trim mustaches were the mode (Fig. 2).
 Fashion historian Jayne Shrimpton wrote:

 “the average middle-class businessman carefully avoided exagerrated or effeminate fashions.
 With a gold watch chain displayed prominently across his waistcoat front, and bushy mutton-chop whiskers or a beard lending an air of authority, the sober-suited Victorian male aimed for a respectable, efficient, industrious image.”
 (36)

-The chesterfield coat, edged with braid and silk velvet facings (Cumming 46), was the most popular form of outerwear, cut knee-length in the 1870s (Fig. 5) (Tortora 402).
+The chesterfield coat, edged with braid and silk velvet facings, was the most popular form of outerwear, cut knee-length in the 1870s (Fig. 6) (Cumming 46; Tortora 402).
 The top frock was an outer garment cut along the same lines as the frock coat underneath.
 Both the Inverness and Ulster coats featured attached capes, sometimes detachable (Laver 205; Tortora 402-403).
-For sporting, the double-breasted reefer jacket was increasingly worn (Fig. 6) (Laver 202).
+For sporting, the double-breasted reefer jacket was increasingly worn (Fig. 7) (Laver 202).
 Regarding headwear, the top hat was the most formal style, worn with frock coats, fancy morning suits, and in the evening.
-The more democratic bowler hat was fashionable with morning and sack suits.
-(Tortora 403).
+The more democratic bowler hat was fashionable with morning and sack suits (Tortora 403).
 Accessories and jewelry were simple and elegant, including the four-in-hand necktie, a silk cravat fastened with a stick-pin, and a gold watch chain strung across the waistcoat (Shrimpton 36-38).